maxking/docker-mailman/README.md

   assigned static IPs.
 The host operating system is available at `172.19.199.1` from within these containers.

-- Spin off mailman-core container which has a static IP address of `172.19.199.2` in the mailman bridge network created above.
+- Spin off a mailman-core container which has a static IP address of `172.19.199.2` in the mailman bridge network created above.
 It has GNU Mailman 3 core running inside it.
 Mailman core's REST API is available at port 8001 and LMTP server listens at port 8024.

-- Spin off mailman-web container which has a Django application running with both Mailman's web frontend Postorius and Mailman's web-based Archiver running.
+- Spin off a mailman-web container which has a Django application running with both Mailman's web frontend Postorius and Mailman's web-based Archiver running.
 [Uwsgi][7] server is used to run a web server with the configuration provided in this repository [here](web/assets/settings.py).
 You may want to